 In 2015 and 2016, the World Series of poker offered players the chance to win a WSOP bracelet through a single $1,000 online tournament on WSOP.com each year.
 However, the final tables played out live.

-In 2017, WSOP.com hosted three bracelet events and they will each play to a conclusion online.
-The events include:
+In 2017, WSOP.com hosted three bracelet events and they each played to a conclusion online.
+The events were:

 - The $333 Buy-In Little Grind Online Bracelet WSOP Event #8 June 3, 2017